Skgland/plwm/docs/development_guide.md

 We use [rebasing](https://docs.github.com/en/get-started/using-git/about-git-rebase) as merge method to keep a clean linear history.

 If it solves some issue(s), e.g. no. 1 and 2, the description must have `Closes #1.
 Closes #2.`

+We don't immediately delete branches when merging PRs.
+Old branches are removed when we create a new release.

 New contributors will be asked if they wish to be included in [AUTHORS](../AUTHORS).